Since joining the 41 Action News Team in April of 2012 Mitch has covered some of the biggest stories in the Kansas City Metro.

 He was one of the first reporters on the scene of the JJ's Explosion on the Country Club Plaza in February.
 When all the winter storms hit earlier this year Mitch was part of our team coverage.
 He found a group of motorists stranded on an exit for several hours .
 During the our rare May snow storm Mitch headed to the library to find out what it was like the last time it snowed in May back 1907 .

 Mitch grew up on a farm just outside of Junction City, KS.
+One of Mitch's earliest memories is a family trip to Worlds of Fun when he was a kid.
 The TV broadcasting bug bit Mitch when he was 12 years old!
 He used the family's video camera to create his own newscasts.
 His parents still have the tapes and threaten Mitch to post them online to show everyone the start of his broadcast career.

 Copyright 2012 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Monday evening, you can celebrate Sporting Kansas City's MLS championship.